esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Setting targets & transaction structs

-Just like in example 1., the first step is to define the source and destination target structs, as well as the transaction object.
+Just like in example 1., the first step is to define the source and destination target structs, as well as the transaction structs.

 This time, the address mode will be used.
 The DMA channel will use the content of an array as destination pointers, instead of computing them itself.
 These addresses will be generated in the *main()* as showed later on.